This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 You’ll run into clients who think they need proofreading but actually need copyediting or editing.
 If you can’t do those jobs, you’ll want to refer them to someone else.

-However, many proofreaders later learn to do copyediting, and sometimes editing, allowing them to obtain more customers and money.
+However, many proofreaders later learn to do copyediting, and sometimes editing, which allows them to attract more customers and earn more money.

 If you’re interested in doing both proofreading and editing, Knowadays offers a bundle deal that combines their Becoming a Proofreader course with their Becoming an Editor class.